Subledger Locking: Close on Your Terms

 What Makes This Different

-Most accounting systems treat period close as binary.
+Many accounting systems treat period close as binary.
 You lock the period, nothing posts.
 Full stop.

 What they don't account for is the fact that modern finance teams don't operate that way.
 Different subledgers close on different timelines.
 AP needs more time than AR.
 One subsidiary is done before another.